wavesplatform/ride-examples/applications/verified-voting/ReadMe.md

 Any user can init a voting with answers "pros" or "cons" with verified users.
 Any voting process should be registered at Voting Registrar Account

-Voting initiator account, voting assets (VA) and Voting Registrar Account (VR) should be scripted Scripts can guarantee:
+### Voting initiator account, voting assets (VA) and Voting Registrar Account (VR) should be scripted
+Scripts can guarantee:
 1. Voter selected only one choice "pros" or "cons" (send a token to one of these addresses)
 2. Vote initiator payed fee for voting procedure
-3. VRA account checks max voting height
+3. Voting finished at max voting height
+4. Minimal voting interval is 100 blocks

-##Script and voting details
+## Script and voting details

 Voting Registrar Account should contain script that checks new voting registration process and users' voting Before setting script to VR account data with addresses for voting answers should be created